-I'm an American computer programmer working for Cloudera in San Francisco.
+I'm an American computer programmer and the Director of Ursa Labs.
 I studied theoretical mathematics at MIT (graduating in late 2006) before becoming very interested in programming and tools for data analysis, especially for industry use cases, in 2007.

 From August 2007 to July 2010, I worked on the front office quant research team at AQR Capital Management, a large quantitative investment manager in Greenwich, CT.
 During this time, I led a very successful effort to migrate research and production model building and research processes to the Python programming language.
 I started building pandas on April 6, 2008, as part of a skunkworks effort to reproduce some econometric research in Python.
 As part of my work, we formed a new Research Development team for the global macro group to drive software innovation in the front office.